 These role permissions have the same behavior as for RBPM administrator assignments.
-See Step 11c on page 175 for details on these role permissions.

 9d Click Save to save the permissions for the selected objects or containers.

 To refresh the list of permissions for the team, click Refresh.

 - 10 Follow these steps to define permissions for a team that uses the Resource domain: - 10a To include all resources, click the All Resources button. - 10b To select resources individually, choose the Select Resources radio button, and use the Object Selector to pick one or more resources. - 10c Once you've defined the resource scope for the team, choose the permissions you want to allow for each object by selecting the object and picking the desired permissions in the Permissions control.